External Secrets Manager - Managing Secrets in AWS, GCP, K8s, and more

 Below is a text-only guide for users based on the above video

-What is an External Secrets Manager?
+What is a Universal Secrets Connector?

-After connecting to your External Secrets source, you will be able to manage them from Akeyless, including viewing, adding, updating, and deleting secrets.
+After connecting to your Universal Secrets source, you will be able to manage them from Akeyless, including viewing, adding, updating, and deleting secrets.
 The exact secret information that can be displayed in Akeyless varies between providers according to their unique attributes.

 In this demo, we will show how to manage AWS Secret Manager secrets as well as Kubernetes secrets.